Best Vegan Food For Hair Growth

 If you're a vegetarian or vegan and your diet is deficient in Omega 3, you might experience hair loss.

 But relax—it's simple to fix!
-Flaxseed, chia seeds, hemp seeds, walnuts, and many other plant-based foods contain Omega 3s.
+Flaxseed, chia seeds, hemp seeds, walnuts, and other plant-based foods contain Omega 3s.

 Omega-3 fatty acids are essential for maintaining hair health because they help strengthen hair and follicles.